dpsbot-project/DPSBot/en/install.md

 # How to install?

-it is strongly recommended that deploy via heroku.
+deploy via Heroku or ubuntu server.

 # Deploy via heroku